KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Typo: Found 'Magic Mirror' in file `MMM-RocketLeagueZ.js`: Replace it with `MagicMirror²`.
 2. Typo: Found 'MagicMirror2' in file `Readme.md`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
+4. Recommendation: Found 'axios' in file `node_helper.js`: Replace it with built-in fetch.
-4. Typo: Found 'MagicMirror2' in file `package.json`: Replace it with `MagicMirror²`.
+5. Typo: Found 'MagicMirror2' in file `package.json`: Replace it with `MagicMirror²`.
+6. Recommendation: Found 'axios' in file `package.json`: Replace it with built-in fetch.
-5. Warning: No LICENSE file.
+7. Warning: No LICENSE file.

 ## [MMM-Roomba980 by relm923](https://github.com/relm923/MMM-Roomba980)